 Why double?
 Our consultants are very skilled at implementing Salesforce and such platforms with you.
 However, membership organisations often underestimate is the time it will take them to:

-a) Develop all their User Stories, i.e. specify what they want from the system; and
+a) Develop all their User Stories, i.e. to specify what they want from the system; and

 Your Member Communication Plan

-As business consultants, we can help you in a several hands-on workshops to develop your communication plan; compose member personas with bespoke journeys; and help segment members with bespoke communication needs by segment.
+As business consultants, at CloudAnalysts can help you in a several hands-on workshops to develop your communication plan; compose member personas with bespoke journeys; and help segment members with bespoke communication needs by segment.

 Your event and membership software’s communication capabilities can be extended with marketing automation functionality from Pardot or Marketing Cloud.
 We are expert consultants in this field, and can help you plan and implement a bespoke marketing automation tenet.
 (More info: 7 reasons why Pardot and What does Marketing Cloud do .)

-Think about it, your Member Communications team only has worked with ad hoc MailChimp newsletters.
-Then, all of a sudden they get a mega tool that allows them to segment members and create bespoke messages based on membership levels, member interests, member badges with special entitlements, event attendance, they have a lot of tailoring opportunities to think through, plan for and set up.
+If a Member Communications team only has worked with ad hoc MailChimp newsletters, then, when they get a ‘Ferrari’-quality marketing comms toolbox that allows them to segment members and create bespoke messages based on membership levels, member interests, member badges with special entitlements, event attendance, they have a lot of communication tailoring to think through, plan for and set up.
 That requires time.

-We highly recommend that you work with consultants (like CloudAnalysts) to – via a series of workshops, coaching or training sessions – develop an implementable communication plan.
+We highly recommend that you work with marketing consultants like CloudAnalysts, via a series of workshops, coaching or training sessions, to develop an innovative, but implementable, manageable communication plan.

 4.1 Membership Software Training

 Some membership software companies offer training.
 If they do, it’s highly recommended your Admins take their workshop.
 Salesforce has Trailhead, a free training resource, to build staff skills in understanding how Salesforce Communities work.
-We ourselves took a week-long course, plus did many online training modules, and it helped us kickstart.
+We ourselves took lots of in-person and online training when we started — It sure helped us kickstart.
 We’re Fonteva – certified; our consultants hold about a dozen Salesforce certifications each.

 Classroom training can be paid service, while the sometimes extensive library of online self-study materials is free of charge for new clients.
-If you’re lucky, your online training has tests at each section, so you know whether you ‘got it’.
-Plus an indicator to show how far any of your staff members is progressed in their training.
-You could envision to have training modules in a ‘myTrailhead’ – style setup.
+Most online training has tests at each section, so you know whether you ‘got it’.
+Tests, badges, scores are also indicators to show how far any of your staff members is progressed in their training.
+In addition, you could envision bespoke training modules in a ‘myTrailhead’ – style setup.

 4.2 Membership Management Playbooks